Skip to main content

 While any physical activity is beneficial, certain types of exercise are more effective at stimulating testosterone release.
 The programming should be intentional, focusing on intensity and muscular recruitment.

-High-Intensity Interval Training (HIIT) and are the two most potent forms of exercise for this purpose.
+High-Intensity Interval Training (HIIT) and resistance training are the two most potent forms of exercise for this purpose.
 HIIT involves short bursts of all-out effort followed by brief recovery periods.
 This type of training creates a significant metabolic demand and has been shown to acutely increase testosterone levels.

 Resistance training, particularly compound movements that recruit large muscle groups (like squats, deadlifts, and bench presses), is also highly effective.
 The mechanical tension and muscle damage created by lifting heavy weights signals a strong adaptive response, part of which is an increase in anabolic hormones.